 There will be times when you haven’t taken enough insulin to match the carbohydrate that you have eaten, or are unwell, which means that your blood glucose level will be too high.
 This is known as hyperglycaemia, or a ‘hyper’ for short.

 When your blood glucose level drops below 4mmol/L, this is called hypoglycaemia, or a ‘hypo’ for short.
 Hypo’s arise when you have too much insulin in your blood stream.
 This may be because: you accidentally injected more than you needed, you’ve been very active, you haven’t eaten or you’ve had less carbohydrate than you thought.
 Approximately 40% of insulin-treated people experience episodes of severe hypoglycemia.
 A hypo can be a scary thing to go through, but it can be managed effectively.
 Most of the time, low blood sugar is caught early on, with symptoms such as sweating, fatigue, hunger and/or irritability.
 Action is then taken to bring the blood sugar back to normal range.
 See Managing T1D for more information

-Immunosuppressive drugs stop or restrict the bodies immune system.
-In Type 1 Diabetes islet transplantation treatments immunosuppressive drugs can be used to stop the body attacking new beta cells.
+Also known as immunosuppressants, these are drugs that restrict the body’s immune system.
+They are used after islet transplantation to stop the body from rejecting the new beta cells.
 See our Research for more information.

 A hormone produced in the pancreas which regulates the amount of glucose in the blood.
 Insulin is made synthetically and is the only current therapy for treating T1D.
 Insulin can be basal (slow-acting) or bolus (fast-acting